 As people become more aware about sustainable living, becoming sustainable goes to all facets of life.
 Questioning the ethical standards of their lending institutions is becoming more commonplace by the day.
-They need to understand what ethical lenders are and whether they are the right choice for them.
+It is important to understand what ethical lenders are and whether they align with one’s values and priorities.

 An ethical lender is concerned with the social and environmental impacts of its loans and investments.
 It generally avoids investing in fossil fuel production, but some go further than that to avoid industries that are involved in animal cruelty, tobacco, war and weapons, human trafficking and other environmentally unsustainable industries.